dgageot/dockercon16/README.md

 # 3 - Run the application on a shared Swarm

-We're going to the Cloud!
-We are going to send all your containers to a Swarm composed of multiple nodes.
+We are going to the Cloud!
+Your containers will be send to a shared Swarm composed of multiple nodes.
 We have already setup the Swarm for you before the talk.
 You just need to point your Docker CLI to the Swarm rather than to your local Docker daemon.
 This is done through environment variables.
-And because our Swarm has TLS enabled, you need a copy a of our certificates.
+And because our Swarm has TLS enabled, you need a copy of our certificates.
 We'll pass along a couple of USB keys with the certificates on them.
 Then follow the instructions below:

 1. Stop the application currently running: